synapticloop/routemaster/README.md

 ## As an aside

-The name ```RouteMaster``` pays homage to the original London buses [wikipedia](http://en.wikipedia.org/wiki/Routemaster) which would take you wherever you would like to go.
+The name ```RouteMaster``` pays homage to the original London buses [see the wikipedia entry](http://en.wikipedia.org/wiki/Routemaster) which would take you wherever you would like to go.

 The favicon is also related, showing a depiction of the back top window of a routemaster bus.